picimako/intellij-inspections/article/28-Context-dependent-filters/28-Context-dependent-filters.md

 - Field type
 - Field name

-In case of template variables that reflect these elements/nodes, type filter is disabled, so that users are not mislead about what is a valid construct and what is not.
+In case of template variables that reflect these elements/nodes, Type filter is not available, so that users are not mislead about what is a valid construct and what is not.

-If you want to specify the reference to the type you can use Text filter setting the full reference to the class, interface, etc.
+If you want to specify the reference to the type, you can use Text filter setting the full reference to the class, interface, etc.